suessflorian/postgres-logical-replication/README.md

 ## Why do we have WAL files?

-tldr: faster when adhering to strict data integrity requirements.
+tldr: faster when adhering to strict data integrity requirements compared to direct disc writes due to ability of batching expensive DB disc writes.

 > If we follow this procedure, we do not need to flush data pages to disk on every transaction commit, because we know that in the event of a crash we will be able to recover the database using the log: any changes that have not been applied to the data pages can be redone from the log records.
 (This is roll-forward recovery, also known as REDO.)
 > \- [documentation](https://www.postgresql.org/docs/14/wal-intro.html)